wilofice/dahomey/doc/translation_process.md

 username = USERNAME
 ```

-The Transifex Dahomey project config file is included as part of the repo.
+The Transifex Danxome project config file is included as part of the repo.
 It can be found at `.tx/config`, however you shouldn’t need to change anything.

 ### Synchronising translations

-To assist in updating translations, a helper script is available in the [maintainer-tools repo](https://github.com/dahomey-core/dahomey-maintainer-tools).
+To assist in updating translations, a helper script is available in the [maintainer-tools repo](https://github.com/danxome-core/danxome-maintainer-tools).
 To use it and commit the result, simply do:

 ```
-python3 ../dahomey-maintainer-tools/update-translations.py
+python3 ../danxome-maintainer-tools/update-translations.py
 git commit -a
 ```